nico9889/Switch-Simple-Screenshot/README.md

 ## How does this work

-When you share screenshots from your console the Nintendo Switch became an (Hotspot)[https://en.wikipedia.org/wiki/Hotspot_(Wi-Fi)] protected by a randomly generated password and start hosting a (Web Server)[https://en.wikipedia.org/wiki/Web_server].
+When you share screenshots from your console the Nintendo Switch became an [Hotspot](https://en.wikipedia.org/wiki/Hotspot_(Wi-Fi)) protected by a randomly generated password and start hosting a [Web Server](https://en.wikipedia.org/wiki/Web_server).</br>
-When you scan the first QR Code your device get the Hostpot SSID Name and Password to connect.
+When you scan the first QR Code your device get the Hostpot SSID Name and Password to connect.</br>
-When you scan the second QR Code your device open the web page hosted by your Nintendo Switch at address http://192.168.0.1/index.html.
+When you scan the second QR Code your device open the web page hosted by your Nintendo Switch at address http://192.168.0.1/index.html.</br>
-This page is initally empty: with the page the Nintendo Switch serve a JavaScript file that does a GET Request and download a JSON file from the Switch from http://192.168.0.1/data.json.
+This page is initally empty: with the page the Nintendo Switch serve a JavaScript file that does a GET Request and download a JSON file from the Switch from http://192.168.0.1/data.json.</br>
-This data.json file contains all the strings displayed on the web page, translated to your language and an array containing **all the filenames** of the downloadable content.
+This data.json file contains all the strings displayed on the web page, translated to your language and an array containing **all the filenames** of the downloadable content.</br>
 Later on, the JavaScript download all the images contained into the array from http://192.168.0.1/img/extremely_long_file_name_that_we_find_in_json_array.jpg(/mp4).

-After scanning the first QRCOde to connect to the Switch network, this application automatically connect to http://192.168.0.1/data.json to get the filenames of all the photos (or the video name) that you want to download and download of all the images to the default DCIM folder of your device.
+After scanning the first QRCode to connect to the Switch network, this application automatically connect to http://192.168.0.1/data.json to get the filenames of all the photos (or the video name) available to download and save all the images to the default DCIM folder of your device.

 ## Known Issues